Scaramovistk/Darkly/04-Bruteforce/Ressources/help.md

+## Using the Common Password List

-With the owasp website, I can have the 10 000 most famous password, I just have to use curl with all of them, and the user admin, and I have the password for admin.
+By using the OWASP website, I can obtain the most common passwords.
+I just need to use `curl` with each of them and the user `admin` to find the administrator's password.